-We argue that this failure does not arise from insufficient ranking quality.
-Instead, it stems from uncorrected representation error.
+We argue that this failure cannot be explained solely by ranking quality and is largely driven by uncorrected representation error.
 Structured pruning removes additive components of internal representations.
 Without explicit recovery, these errors accumulate across layers.
-Effective one-shot pruning therefore requires \emph{representation compensation}, not stronger importance metrics.

-We propose \textbf{CORP}, a closed-form one-shot structured pruning framework for Vision Transformers.
-Figure~\ref{fig:structured_pruning} illustrates the pruning targets.
-CORP removes entire hidden dimensions in MLP blocks and channel dimensions in the query and key projections of self-attention.
-Pruning preserves the original architecture while eliminating structured components.
-CORP compensates for the removed structures to recover intermediate representations and preserve accuracy.
+These results suggest that compensation may be more important than increasingly complex importance metrics.

-CORP casts structured pruning as a representation recovery problem.
-After pruning, it models removed MLP activations and attention logit contributions as affine functions of retained components.
-It derives closed-form ridge regression solutions using unlabeled calibration activations.
-The resulting compensation folds directly into model weights and biases and adds no inference cost.
-CORP applies uniformly to MLP and attention modules and operates fully offline without backpropagation.
+We propose \textbf{CORP}, a closed-form one-shot structured pruning framework for Transformers.
+CORP casts pruning as a representation recovery problem, removing MLP hidden dimensions and attention (Q/K) channels.
+It models removed components as affine functions of retained ones and derives closed-form ridge solutions from unlabeled calibration data.
+The compensation folds into weights producing standard linear layers with reduced dimensions without inference overhead.

-Experiments on ImageNet\cite{russakovsky2015imagenetlargescalevisual} with DeiT models confirm the necessity of compensation.
-Without compensation, one-shot structured pruning fails across all sparsity levels.
-With CORP, models preserve accuracy even under aggressive pruning.
-At 50\% joint MLP and attention sparsity, CORP retains 82.8\% Top-1 accuracy on DeiT-Huge.
-The full pruning and compensation process completes in under 20 minutes on a single GPU.
-The resulting models achieve substantial FLOPs reduction and real throughput gains.
+CORP retains strong accuracy at scale.
+For DeiT-Huge, it achieves 83.27\% Top-1 at 50\% sparsity with $>$40\% FLOPs/parameter reduction and 1.6$\times$ speedup on ImageNet classification.
+On OPT-1.3B (30\%), perplexity rises modestly (14.60$\rightarrow$18.53/19.36) with up to 17.03\% FLOPs reduction on WikiText-2 \cite{wiki_merity2016pointersentinelmixturemodels}.
+On DINOv2, 50\% backbone pruning preserves downstream performance, improving RMSE (0.330$\rightarrow$0.317).
+These results show strong one-shot structured pruning on vision models and provide preliminary evidence beyond image classification.